ACCpath/BusinessAnalytics/README.md

 Locate the profile(or profiles) of properties in México City that maximize the commercial potential in the tourist rental market and the main areas where to look for them.

+2. Detection of inefficiencies in solar plant:

+Analyze the available data to detect photovoltaic solar energy generation problems and whether or not it is necessary to transport a team of engineers to the plants.